StartFinity: the "no-nonsense" Start Menu for Windows 11, 10, 8

 Can I change the size of the items on Start Menu?

 Yes, you can select either small or large size.
-The images on this page show the Start Menu when the small size is selected.
-The large size makes it appear about twice as big.
-You can control the size by right-clicking the Start button and choosing Options from the menu.
+You can control the size by right-clicking the Start button and choosing Settings from the menu.

 Can I use the Windows key to bring up the Start Menu?